-Canada’s biggest action sports festival is returning for its 11th heart-pumping edition at the Olympic Park from August 25 to 27, 2023.
-In a sports-loving city whose tourism strategy stars sports festivals, JACKALOPE is ahead of the pack — it’s the epitome of a successful sports fest, uniting a whole cultural scene every year to celebrate and amaze at the world’s most iconic athletes in a feverish mix of skateboarding, bouldering, BMX, breakdancing and more.
+Canada’s biggest action sports festival is returning for a heart-pumping edition, now at a new location at the Jacques-Cartier Pier in the Old Port, from September 13 to 15, 2024.
+In a sports-loving city whose tourism strategy stars sports festivals, JACKALOPE is ahead of the pack — it’s the epitome of a successful sports fest, uniting a whole cultural scene every year to celebrate and amaze at the world’s most iconic athletes in a feverish mix of of skateboarding (street and Vert), bouldering and more.
 Like all great fests, it branches beyond sports into culture, food, even commerce.
-Here are 11 reasons JACKALOPE is setting the sports festival pace.
+Here are 12 ways JACKALOPE is setting the sports festival pace.

 1. It’s reinventing what a sport event can be